MobilityData/elrond.gtfs.org/docs/getting_started/why_use_GTFS.md

 GTFS fosters collaboration between transit agencies by enabling easy data exchange, promoting smoother service integration, and information sharing.
 Here's how GTFS simplifies data sharing:

 - **Ease of Integration:** GTFS makes it easy for agencies to get started with a simple data structure using common file formats like .txt and GeoJSON, fostering collaboration and interoperability.
+- **Backwards compatible:** when updating the specification, existing feeds remain valid and maintain compatibility with existing parsers.

 ## GTFS can probably do more than you think